r4c3/raquent.in/content/index.md

 title: Hi
 ---

 My name is Race Williams.
 I'm a third-year CS undergrad at Georgia Tech.
-I like computer architecture, programming languages, spoken languages, and poker.

 You may find interest in:
   - my blog-like [[posts]],